Sindhi folklore

+Sindhi folktales (لوڪ سنڌي آکاڻيون) play an important part in the culture of the Sindhi people of southern Pakistan.
+Pakistan's Sindh province abounds in fairy-tales and folktales that form its folklore.
+Some of these folktales (قصا ۽ ڪٿائون) are particularly important for the development of higher literature in Sindhi, since they were to form the core of mystical tales of Sindh immortalized by Shah Abdul Latif Bhittai, and are generally known as Heroines of Shah (شاھ جون سورميون).

+Recently, these folktales have been compiled into seven volumes titled Lok Kahaniyun under Sindhi Adabi Board's Folklore and Literature project, with supervision by Sindhologist Nabi Bakhsh Baloch.
+These seven volumes incorporate different varieties of folktales, legends and other stories.
+More than 300 folk-tales have been brought to light through this series of volumes, which includes both classical and popular tales.

 Details

 Sindhi folklore has been compiled in a series of forty volumes under Sindhi Adabi Board's project of Folklore and Literature.
 This valuable project was accomplished by noted Sindhi scholar Dr.Nabi Bux Baloch.

 The organization has published Sindhi folklore, poetry, lexicography, archaeology and original literary works.
 These works have included anthologies of poetry works of Shah Abdul Latif Bhittai, Sachal Sarmast, Chen Rai Sami, Khalifo Nabi Bux Laghari, Miyoon Shah Inayat, Hamal Khan Laghari, Talib-ul-Mola and other mystic poets of Sindh.

 The Board has published translations of selected works, manuscripts and other writings from world literature into the Sindhi language.

 The material for the project has been collected both from the oral traditions village folks and the written record.
 This folklore series deals with diverse segments Sindhi folklore and literature, e.g., fables and fairy tales, pseudo-historical romances, folk-poetry, folk songs, proverbs, and riddles.
 These thirty volumes include: